Best 43-inch, best 42-inch and best 40-inch TVs 2025: superb 'small' TVs

 Also Consider

-LG OLED42C3: We'd recommend opting for the newer C4 as these two models are priced very similarly.
-That being said, if you can find remaining stock of the C3 at a considerably discounted price, then it might be worth going with last year's model.
+LG OLED42C3: We'd recommend opting for the newer C4 as these two models are now available for similar money.
+That being said, if you can find remaining stock of the C3 at a considerably discounted price, then it might be worth going with the older model.

-Samsung QN90D 43-inch: An alternative to OLED, Samsung's upcoming Neo QLED set features Mini LED backlighting, a stylish-looking pedestal stand and an impressive suite of gaming features.
-We gave last year's QN90C a glowing review, so we're looking forward to seeing if Samsung can deliver a follow up that's equally impressive.
+Samsung QN90D 43-inch: An alternative to OLED, Samsung's Neo QLED set features Mini LED backlighting, a stylish-looking pedestal stand and an impressive suite of gaming features.
+We gave the previous QN90C a glowing review, so although we haven't tested the QN90D, we think it's worth a look if you want a premium TV this size that isn't an OLED

 Philips OLED809 42-inch: We haven't tested this size of the Philips OLED809, but the larger 65-inch model thoroughly impressed us when it landed in our test room.
 We're not saying that picture performance will be identical at this size, but we're confident that this pint-sized OLED should impress, especially if you're a fan of Ambilight.